Canada Provincial Nominee Program (PNP)

 What is the Provincial Nominee Program (PNP)

-Advantages of PNP
+Advantages of Provincial Nominee(PNP)

 Lower CRS score than Express Entry